 “So I called him.
 On the ship I had shown “Doberman’s Sister,” you know, and his voice was still in my ears, that rat-tat-tat-tat-tat, that rhythm.
 When I called, a nurse answered.
 I heard ‘Mr Silvers, it’s Mickey Freeman’ So he picked up: ‘Hello…… Mickey……. how… are ya…?’ and my God I was shattered.
 I said, ‘Phil, listen, I just came from London, the show is a big hit in London, they love you.’
 And he said, ‘Well, maybe I’ll be doing my therapy, and maybe I’ll get back in shape….how come you’re in California?’
 So I said I was on the ship and working, and he said: ‘Oh, you still got that excitement in your voice….
 You’re lucky, that’s wonderful…” And that’s the last I spoke with him.”

-Today, aside from Freeman, only Allan Melvin (Cpl Henshaw, Bilko’s other main hench), Nicholas Saunders (who played Cpt Barker, Colonel Hall’s chief aide, and these days translates Chekhov) and Maurice Brenner (Pvt Fleischman, a regular, mostly voiceless spectacled presence at the back of the barracks) are still with us.
+Today, aside from Freeman, only Allan Melvin (Cpl Henshaw, Bilko’s other main hench), Nicholas Saunders (who played Cpt Barker, Colonel Hall’s chief aide, and these days translates Chekhov), Terry Carter (who played Pvt Sugarman and was later promoted to Colonel Tigh in Battlestar Galactica), and Maurice Brenner (Pvt Fleischman, a regular, mostly voiceless spectacled presence at the back of the barracks) are still with us.

 “Yeah, there’s nobody left, I’ll tell you this.
 There’s nobody, it’s just… Frightening.”
 Freeman pauses.

 “Like I said, it’s a very high mortality rate for a non-combatant unit.”